iobis/manual/access.md

 ![*OBIS homepage showing where to navigate to access full database exports*](images/full-export1.png)

 Here you will be able to download all occurrence records as a CSV or Parquet file.
 Note the disclaimer that such exports will not include measurement data, dropped records, or absence records.
-As with downloads from the Mapper, the exported file is a single Occurrence table.
-This table includes all provided Event and Occurrence data, as well as 68 fields added by the OBIS Quality Control Pipeline, including taxonomic information obtained from WoRMS.
+As with downloads from the Mapper, the exported file will be a single, flattened Occurrence table.
+This flattened table includes all provided Event and Occurrence data, as well as 68 fields added by the OBIS Quality Control Pipeline, including taxonomic information obtained from WoRMS.

 ![*OBIS Data Access page*](images/full-export2.png)